Playing With Unknown Powers

 The hummingbird looked down at the thick chunk of steel beneath it, examining it for hazards.
-Taking one last look at Joan it landed.
+Taking one last look at Joan, it landed.
 A harsh hissing and smoke plumed off the bird before it fell limp.
 Joan’s focus returned.
-Her eyes sharpened, stepping out she struggled.
-Gazing down she noticed vines wrapping around her legs.
-With great effort and aid from her sword she broke free from the vines.
-Panning her shield backwards she heard three more hisses as her shield collided with the others.
-Spinning back around the final one buzzed in her face, her eyes glazing over.
+Her eyes sharpened, and stepping out, she struggled.
+Gazing down, she noticed vines wrapping around her legs.
+With great effort and aid from her sword, she broke free from the vines.
+Panning her shield backward, she heard three more hisses as her shield collided with the others.
+Spinning back around, the final one buzzed in her face, her eyes glazing over.

 Joan reached outwards with her hand to touch it.
-The hummingbird fled from her touch and travelled back into the tree tunnel.
-Joan’s focus returning as it left her reach.
+The hummingbird fled from her touch and traveled back into the tree tunnel.
+Joan’s focus returned as it left her reach.

 “Little bastards, what are you?”